sagemath/sage-archive-2023-02-01/src/doc/en/faq/faq-usage.rst

 I downloaded a Sage binary and it crashes on startup with "Illegal instruction".
 What can I do?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 One way to fix this is to build Sage entirely from source.
-Another option is to fix your Sage installation by rebuilding MPIR and ATLAS by typing the following from the ``SAGE_ROOT`` of your Sage installation directory and wait about 15 to 20 minutes

-..
-CODE-BLOCK:: shell-session

-    $ rm spkg/installed/mpir* spkg/installed/atlas*
-    $ make

-It is possible that the binaries have been built for a newer architecture than what you have.
-Nobody has yet figured out how to build Sage in such a way that MPIR and ATLAS work on all hardware.
-This will eventually get fixed.
-Any help is appreciated.

 I used XXX to install Sage X.Y and that version is giving lots of errors.
 What can I do?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""